yasmineelsheikh/6d/README.md

 - [📝 Acknowledgements and Citation](#acknowledgements-and-citation)

 ## Stack
-ARES is built to be simple and scalable.
-As such, we select tools that are easy to setup locally but also smooth to scale to cloud-level resources.
+ARES is built to be a low-friction, easy-to-use infrastructure platform for robot research.
+As such, we select tools that are simple to setup locally but also smooth to scale to cloud-level resources.
 - Databases: [MongoDB](https://www.mongodb.com/), [SQLAlchemy](https://www.sqlalchemy.org/), [FAISS](https://github.com/facebookresearch/faiss)
 - Model Inference: [litellm](https://github.com/BerriAI/litellm), configured with your choice of model provider (OpenAI, Anthropic, Gemini, HuggingFace, etc.)
 - Compute Orchestration: [Modal](https://modal.com/)